brightigiemokha/python_pc_quiz/README.md

   There are 10 questions and if the user gets 7 - 10 questions correctly they get a beautiful remark for their effort and knowledge.
   If the user get 5 - 6 questions correctly , the user get remarks of encouragement to support their goal.
   If user get 0 - 4 questions correctly user get a remark advising them to study more and come back for a better experience.
+  If User select an option that is not in the qestion A - D then the user is informed they have selected the wrong answer and need to use the options provided.

 - - -